A poor Vietnamese country girl....err...no...a "friend" of mine when I went to Hawaii on my R&R in August 1967.

 I flew on several different choppers with several different pilots.
 These two look like bad-asses, don't they?
 The pilot on the right was Major Cooper.
 The pilot on the left was Captain Noel Quentin Nichols.
 Notice the earlier white Longhorn insignia.
 This was probably 1966 and looks like the helipad at Phu Loi base camp.
 Major Cooper was the company commander.
 I went to Phu Loi village one day and came back a little "tippsy".
 He grounded me from the village for a month.
 Very well deserved.

-M60 Patton Tank.
+A Patton Tank (either an M60 or M48- OK, I forget which).
 I rode on them a few times in the infantry.
 Yeah, like a John Wayne movie.

 Armored Personnel Carrier, or APC, was great for moving personnel quickly, effective armor against small arms fire, but crappy against land mines.
 I've seen more than one destroyed that way.